-On September 3, 2024 the Company announced the completion and execution through Genexco GmbH, a wholly owned subsidiary of the Company, of a Heads of Agreement with Lime Petroleum Holdings AS ("Lime") for an option ("Option") to farm in on Genexco's 100% interest in Reudnitz gas exploration licence in Germany.
-Genexco will conduct and complete a work-over of well RZ2 in Reudnitz ("Work-Over") in Q4 2024 which includes installing a velocity string, acid job and well test.
+On September 3, 2024 the Company announced the completion and execution of a Heads of Agreement between Genexco and Lime Petroleum Holdings AS ("Lime") for an option ("Option") to farm in on Genexco's 100% interest in Reudnitz gas exploration licence in Germany.
+Genexco will conduct and complete a work-over of well RZ2 in Reudnitz ("Work-Over") in 2025 which includes installing a velocity string, acid job and well test.
 In parallel to the Work-Over, Genexco intends to apply for the production licence for the proven area within Reudnitz as established by the Work-Over and previous discoveries.
 Lime has the Option to assume an ownership share/working interest share in Reudnitz and the production licence of up to 80% of the total ownership interest/working interest in Reudnitz and the production licence.
 In consideration for the Option:

-- 1. Lime paid to Genexco EUR €500,000 (\$746,000), which is the estimated cost of the Work-Over, and - 2.
-If Lime exercises its Option after the Work-Over and the production licence is granted, Lime will carry all costs and expenses related to the pilot development of the reservoir in the Production Licence up to EUR €5,500,000 (\$8,200,000)
+- 1. Lime paid to Genexco EUR €500 (\$747), which is the estimated cost of the Work-Over, and - 2.
+If Lime exercises its Option after the Work-Over and the production licence is granted, Lime will carry all costs and expenses related to the pilot development of the reservoir in the Production Licence up to EUR €5,500 (\$8,210)